Scar literature

-Scar literature or literature of the wounded (伤痕文学 (shānghén wénxué)) is a genre of Chinese literature which emerged in the late 1970s during the "Boluan Fanzheng" period, soon after the death of Mao Zedong, portraying the sufferings of cadres and intellectuals during the experiences of the Cultural Revolution and the rule of the Gang of Four.
+Scar literature or literature of the wounded (伤痕文学 (shānghén wénxué)) is a genre of Chinese literature which emerged in the late 1970s during the Boluan Fanzheng, soon after the death of Mao Zedong, portraying the sufferings of cadres and intellectuals during the experiences of the Cultural Revolution and the rule of the Gang of Four.

 Historical background

-During the Boluan Fanzheng period, the growth of scar literature corresponded with the Beijing Spring, a period of greater openness in Chinese society; scar literature has even been described as a "second Hundred Flowers Movement".
+During the Boluan Fanzheng period, the rise of scar literature coincided with the Beijing Spring and the decade of the New Enlightenment, a time of greater openness in Chinese society.
+It has been described as a "second Hundred Flowers Movement", and compared with the literary thaw in the Eastern Bloc, which was named after Ilya Ehrenburg’s The Thaw (1954).

 Though scar literature focuses on trauma and oppression, and has been described as largely negative, love and faith remained its major themes; its practitioners were typically not opposed to Communism, but on the converse retained faith in the ability of the Party to rectify past tragedies, and "embraced love as a key to solving social problems".
 Regardless, though their writing was hailed as marking a revival of the tradition of socialist realism in the arts, it in fact represented a break from that tradition, as it was no longer subject to party control, and was not under an obligation to serve the purpose of political education for the masses.

-Unlike the mass revolutionary art of the Great Proletarian Cultural Revolution, scar literature adopted a more individualist and market-driven literary style.
+Unlike the mass revolutionary art of the Cultural Revolution, scar literature adopted a more individualist and market-driven literary style.